 Our resident and fellow wellness subcommittee works to foster a culture of wellness, support and collaboration in which Spectrum Health residents and fellows can thrive.
-Initiatives focus on these four areas:
+Efforts align with Spectrum Health’s system-wide wellness initiatives through the Office of Physician and APP Fulfillment (internal link).

 - Professional fulfillment